This is a recipe for bread the easy way. No starters. No kneading no failures. Perfect bread every time.

 - If you don’t have scales, don’t worry.
 Use cup and spoon measurements

 - Now the planning bit.
 Start this bread the day before you need it.
 If you want it today make another softer yeasted bread.
 This one needs 24 hours to perfect.
-If you want it for breakfast on Sunday morning, mix it up before heading out Saturday.
-Eg. make it at 8 am before going shopping (it will take 10 minutes at most) On Sunday morning at 8 am you will cook it for breakfast.
+If you want it for breakfast on Sunday morning, mix it up before heading out on Saturday.
+Eg. make it at 8 am before going shopping (it will take 10 minutes at most) On Sunday morning at 8 am, you will cook it for breakfast.
 Follow the step by step instructions!

 - I bought my Dutch Oven for $24.95 at Aldi